0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 	- Statistics here regarding sexual abuse
 	- Recognize that transmen are even more transparent than other demographics due to heteronormativity
 - Filtered kid refers to HRT/hormone blockers
-- You’ll live with it repeating
+- You’ll live with it repeating reinforces the statement from earlier

 ### Part 3: Denial